kevin-cai1/python-tutorial/01-Input_Output/README.md

 - A variable name can only contain alpha-numeric characters and underscores (A-z, 0-9, and _ )
 - Variable names are case-sensitive (age, Age and AGE are three different variables)

-Variables can be referenced by their name.
+You can access the value of a variable by referencing the variable by name.

 ### Setting Variables:
 ```